-Please Note! - The crossover cable looks almost exactly like a standard straight-through network cable, but they have different purposes for making network connections.
+Please Note! - The crossover cable looks almost exactly like a standard straightthrough network cable, but they have different purposes for making network connections.
 Normally, the crossover cable should only be used when connecting the Epilog laser directly to your computer.
 Ask your network administrator for assistance if you are unsure of which type of cable you have.
 It is a good idea to place a tag or label on the cable indicating if it is a crossover cable or standard (CAT5) straight-through cable.

-Step 1) - Setting the Ethernet IP Address on the Laser
+Step 1) - Setting the Ethernet IP Address on the Ethernet IP Address on the Ethernet IP Address on the